-Please note many trails in the San Gorgonio Wilderness are closed due to the Lake Fire.
+Please note some trails in the San Gorgonio Wilderness are closed due to past fires.
 They will remain closed until the area is stabilized.
 This will be determined by weather and its effect on the burn area trails.
 The areas are dangerous to enter due to hazard trees, erosion, avalanches, and mud flows.
 Use of the area also impairs regrowth.

 This chart will help you select trails which have natural features you desire for your next visit.
 This Trip Planner was designed as a rough guide to help you get the most enjoyment out of your trip, or try a new trail you haven’t been on before.
 It was not designed to be the ultimate planning guide.
 It is up to you get out and explore the San Gorgonio Wilderness to find what is special and unique about it to you.
 Please note: ALL CAMPFIRES ARE ILLEGAL in the San Gorgonio Wilderness.

 For current weather, check with the National Weather Service here .

 |Creeks/Streams: Indicates only “flowing” perennial creeks or streams.
 This does not include seeps or springs.
 The absence of such does not indicate that the entire trail is dry, rather “creekside splendor” is not a feature.
 Click here for information on water sources near camps.

 Wildflowers: Most of the trails in the Wilderness will have some form of wildflower blooming at the height of mountain spring (June/July).
 Those indicated have a greater amount, greater diversity, and/or are “famed” for their wildflowers.
 Winter precipitation may greatly vary localized flower displays.
 See Flora and Fauna for more information on wildflowers.